Arkansas Wildlife Weekly Fishing Report

 (updated 9-9-2020) John Berry of Berry Brothers Guide Service in Cotter (870-435-2169) said that during the past week they had several rain events that totaled an inch and a half in Cotter, along with hot temperatures and moderate winds.
 The lake level at Bull Shoals rose 0.7 foot to rest at 16.6 feet above seasonal power pool of 661 feet msl.
 This is 17.4 feet below the top of flood pool.
 Upstream, Table Rock fell 0.3 foot to rest at a 1.3 feet below seasonal power pool and 15.3 feet above the top of flood pool.
 Beaver Lake fell 1 foot to rest at 0.2 foot above seasonal power pool and 8.4 feet below the top of flood pool.
 The White River had no generation most of the day.
 Norfork Lake rose 0.4 foot to rest at 8.4 feet above seasonal power pool of 555.75 feet msl and 15.9 feet below the top of flood pool.
 The Norfork tailwater had wadable water every day.
 Seasonal power pool has been reset for the lakes in the White River system.
 Bull Shoals and Norfork Lakes are still near the top of flood pool.

 John says, “The grasshopper bite is upon us.
 Use a shorter leader and bang the bank.
 My favorite fly is a Western pink lady size 8.
-Add a dropper (size 14 pheasant tail nymph) to increase your catch.
+Add a dropper (size 14 pheasant tail nymph) to increase your catch.”

-the White has fished well.
+He says the White has fished well.
 The lower flows have been extremely productive.
 The hot spot has been Rim Shoals.
 The hot flies were olive Woolly Buggers (sizes 8, 10), Y2Ks (sizes 14, 12), prince nymphs (size 14), zebra midges (black with silver wire and silver bead or red with silver wire and silver bead sizes 16, 18), pheasant tails (size 14), ruby midges (size 18), root beer midges (size 18), pink and cerise San Juan worms (size 10), and sowbugs (size 16).
 Double-fly nymph rigs have been very effective (John’s current favorite combination is a cerise San Juan worm with a peach suspended below it).

 Bull Shoals Lake